majingCUHK/Rumor_GAN/README.md

 Alternatively, you can change the "fold" parameter to set each fold.

-We also save our trained model at "param/param-GAN-RNN-*.npz"
+We also save our trained model at "param/param-GAN-RNN-*.npz", you can alternatively choose to load it or not.

 #If you find this code useful, please let us know and cite our paper.